-Today, virtual reality and augmented reality have already become mainstream in the gaming industry.
+Today, without a digital presence, there is no successful trade or service in the digital age.
+The next revolutionary disruption will be caused by the Metaverse.
+Virtual reality and augmented reality have already become mainstream in the gaming industry.
 Thanks to its potential to engage, it attracts a lot of interest from gamers who want to enjoy lifelike, immersive experiences.

-But, true mixed reality potential lies far beyond games; it's a new digital platform that provides a revolutionary user experience.
-VR and AR technologies will merge digital content with the real world to create one constant reality.
+But, true mixed reality potential lies far beyond games; it's a new Metaverse platform that provides a revolutionary user experience.
+VR and AR technologies will merge digital content with the real world to create one constant Metaverse reality.

-We could say that the modern digital world as we see it today is only the basic preparation stage for the immersive mixed reality that we will fully experience in a few decades.
+We could say that the modern digital world as we see it today is only the basic preparation stage for the Metaverse that we will fully experience in a few decades.

 This will enrich consumers' experience with as-seen-in-a-movie opportunities in all the industries, especially after AI and 5G integration.
-VR/AR has one of the highest projected growth potentials, according to tech experts.
+Metaverse has one of the highest projected growth potentials, according to tech experts.

-This means that every company that strives to succeed in the digital world should expand its digital transformation plans and include a VR/AR strategy.
+This means that every company that strives to succeed in the digital world should expand its digital transformation plans and include a Metaverse strategy.

-Let's say “hello” to the future and dive into how this kind of banking service could look in VR/AR and how we would be able to use it.
+Let's say “hello” to the future and dive into how Metaverse banking service could look in VR/AR and how we would be able to use it.

-Innovative banks and Fintechs, which will be the first ones to realize this and prepare mixed VR/AR experience for their users, will become the pioneers of the new banking reality.
+Innovative banks and Fintechs, which will be the first ones to realize this and prepare mixed VR/AR experience for their users, will become the pioneers of the new banking in Metaverse.

 Some banks and Fintechs are already trying out VR/AR features in their products.
 For example, Westpac Banking Corporation and Current provide financial data visualization and budgeting through smartphone-based augmented reality.
 There's no doubt that it looks impressive, but it's questionable whether it makes banking itself more convenient and user friendly.